 Finally, over the last 16 years, whether in family events here in New Jersey, private meals just the two of us, here or in Washington, we had great, memorable and deeply connected times.
-Whenever I I brought Jack to Washington: to the State of the Union Address, to Pres Obama’s Sw In, to have lunch with me in the very fancy Members Dining Room in the Capitol (where I’d go with dignitaries 2-3 times a year at most), and to my office in The Rayburn Building.
+Whenever I I brought Jack to Washington: to the State of the Union Address, to Pres Obama’s Swearing In, to have lunch with me in the very fancy Members Dining Room in the Capitol (where I’d go with dignitaries 2-3 times a year at most), and to my office in The Rayburn Building.
 We’d sit and talk for hours.
 Talk about what was going on in Englewood, Congress, America, the world.
 We’d talk about the enemies of justice and good public policy.
-And then we’d retell our war stories and laugh and laugh and laugh and laugh.
+And then we’d retell our war stories and laugh and laugh and laugh.

 I remember his pride in me when I went against the entire New Jersey Democratic establishment (and the Clintons:) by endorsing Barack Obama for President.
 I told him it was because I really thought Barack was the best person for the job; that it would help the world see America differently, and help Americans see one another differently.
 He was pleased.